fredcido/waes-tasks/README.md

 * [NPM](https://www.npmjs.com/)
 * [Angular CLI](https://github.com/angular/angular-cli)

 The project will request Oauth2 access to your Google Task profile in order to manage your tasks.
+The applicaton is also hosted at http://waes.fredericoestrela.com.

 ## Installing packages
 After cloning the repository, run `npm install` inside the directory to install all of its dependencies.